danielbinder/LogiVis/README.md

    - Don't forget to reload your gradle changes (in IntelliJ, there is a pop-up on the top right with the gradle elephant)
    - Don't ignore gradle build errors (visible in IntelliJ on the bottom under the `build` tab)!
 #### Compile to JAR
-- Open the Terminal (on the bottom or left side in IntelliJ) run `./gradlew booJar`
+- Open the Terminal (on the bottom or left side in IntelliJ) run `./gradlew moveFrontend -PoverwriteResourceDir` to compile the frontend and `./gradlew booJar`
    - It compiles the front-end and pulls it into the JAR when compiling the back-end.
    - If your front-end does not build, consider downloading the latest version of node (manually from the website)
    - The JAR is located in `./build/libs/`